macmgeneration/05-Python/Topics/02. Conditionals/README.md

     > * Enter Hours: **forty**
     >> Error, please enter numeric input

 * Assume the days of the week are numbered 0,1,2,3,4,5,6 from Sunday to Saturday.
-Write a function which is given the day number, and it returns the day name (a string).
+Ask to user for the day number, and it returns the day name (a string).

 * Give the logical opposites of these conditions
     > 1. a > b